Luckygyana/Image-Position-Editing/README.md

 ## Introduction

-`ImageEditor` is a versatile image processing tool that allows users to perform various tasks on images, such as generating red masks, changing the position of segmented objects, and removing objects.
+`Image-Position-Editing` is a versatile image processing tool that allows users to perform various tasks on images, such as generating segmented masks, changing the position of segmented objects, and removing objects.
 This tool leverages advanced segmentation models to achieve these tasks efficiently.

 ## Requirements

 - Python 3.6+
-- `src` package including `ImageEditor`
+- `src` package including `Image-Position-Editing`
 - Additional dependencies as specified in `requirements.txt`

 ## Installation